mozilla/meao/_posts/2018-03-28-bedrock-the-sqlitening.md

 Along with actually performing the updates in every running instance of the site we also need to be able to monitor that said updates are actually happening.
 To this end we created [a page on the site](https://www.mozilla.org/healthz-cron/) that will give us some data on when the last time that instance ran the update, the git hash of bedrock that is currently running, the git hash used to create the database in use, and how long ago said database was updated.
-This page will also respond with a 500 code instead of the nomral 200 if the DB and L10n update tasks happened too long ago.
+This page will also respond with a 500 code instead of the normal 200 if the DB and L10n update tasks happened too long ago.
 At the time of writing the updates happen every 5 minutes, and the page would start to fail at 10 minutes of no updates.
 Since the updates and the site are running in separate processes in the Docker container, we need a way for the cron process to communicate to the web server the time of the last run for these tasks.
 For this we decided on files in `/tmp` that the cron jobs will simply `touch`, and the web server can get the `mtime` (check out